-Applications are open on July 1.
+Applications are open on June 1.
 The sibling application deadline is October 14 and the preferred application for families new to the school is December 14.
+The December 14 deadline guarantees that your child will have a Visit Day (Family Meeting for JPK and PK applicants, Playdate for Kindergarten applicants and Visiting Morning for Grade 1-8 applicants).
 For families coming to the process after December 14, the application deadline is January 14.
-We recommend applying early.

 We will know in mid-March if there are any spaces available for the next school year.
 Please email Marianne Ryan at mryan@clairbourn.org to check grade level availability.

 Yes.
 However, we strongly recommend you attend one of our In-person or Virtual Tours to fully understand the value of a Clairbourn education.
-You may register for one of our tours by once you fill out the inquiry form.
+You may register for one of our tours once you fill out the Inquiry Form.

 Yes, students must be 3 years old by September 1 to enter Junior Pre-Kindergarten, 4 years old by September 1 to enter Pre-Kindergarten and 5 years old by September 1 to enter Kindergarten and so forth.
 This is a firm policy as we know that students perform better, both academically and socially, when throughout their academic career they are the appropriate age for their grade level.
-See birthdate chart here.
+See birthdate chart here: Please add link to birthdate chart here.

 Once all items on your checklist have been marked complete, your child’s file will be complete.
 You can review your checklist often during the process, and we highly recommend that you carefully read everything that is sent to you by the school.